How to Choose the Right English Willow Cricket Bat

 The number of grains on a cricket bat and the width between each grain are crucial factors in determining the bat’s quality and performance.

 A higher number of grains typically indicates a higher quality bat.
 However, the width of the grains is also important.
+Partly shaped bats can be customized to meet specific needs, highlighting the flexibility and options available for beginners and regular bat makers.

 Colour of the Cleft in English Willow Cricket Bats